 “I think everything comes down to the fact that we were Columbus’ lab rats, the first colonial experiment of the continent,” Suero adds.

-The Dominican Republic’s link to indigeneity is solely tied to our DNA.
-There are also Taíno words in our language, indigenous names of our town, and the cultural practices ingrained in our countries from our ancestors.
+The Dominican Republic’s link to indigeneity is tied to our DNA.
+There are also Taíno words in our language, Indigenous names of our town, and the cultural practices ingrained in our countries from our ancestors.

-Blood quantum is the erasure of indigenous communities.
+Blood quantum is the erasure of Indigenous communities.
 Technically, Dominicans have more African ancestry than some other Caribbean populations such as Puerto Ricans.
-Yet, claims to indigeneity is always the center focus when it comes to cultural identification.
-PR’s African Ancestry is rarely in question, but the reverse is always up for debate.
+Yet, claims of indigeneity are always the center focus in terms of cultural identification.
+Puerto Rico’s African ancestry is rarely in question, but the reverse is always up for debate.
 The people of the Caribbean have been programmed to fight each other on definitions and pronunciation so we ignore the way our colonizers still have their claws in the minds of our children.

 The sun burns their skin.
 The undocumented Haitians have to work under very harsh conditions.
 There are more men than women.
 The sugar cane industry is dominated by male workers.
 The few women that are there wear their headscarves with the vibrant colors of the Haitian flag.